liuqingli/TwiRole/README.md

 ## Notes

-TwiRole focuses on a user's rich information for prediction but might not best describe the role of a user.
-As a result, it can effectively support user-related research at the group level, but individual research is not recommended.
+TwiRole focuses on users' rich information during prediction but might not best describe the role of a user.
+As a result, it can effectively support role-related research at the group level, but research on specific users is not recommended.

 ## Acknowledgments